golden retriever swimming

 Myth #13: Golden Retrievers Can Be Left Alone All DayTruth: They’re Prone to Separation Anxiety

-Meeting their social and emotional needs is just as important as meeting their physical ones.
+Meeting their emotional needs is just as vital as feeding and exercising them.

 Final Truth: Golden Retrievers Are Worth Every Effort